fsprojects/fantomas/docs/Documentation.md

 	    mutable VZ: float
 	    Mass: float }
 	```
- - `--noSpaceAfterComma`: it is useful if you would like to save spaces in tuples, arguments, etc.
+ - `--noSpaceAfterComma`: is useful if you would like to save spaces in tuples, arguments, etc.
 To illustrate, `(1, 2, 3)` is rewritten to `(1,2,3)`.

- - `--noSpaceAfterSemiColon`: it saves spaces on records, arrays, lists, etc. Now
+ - `--noSpaceAfterSemiColon`: saves spaces on records, arrays, lists, etc. Now

 	```fsharp
 	let planets = [|sun; jupiter; saturn; uranus; neptune|]